nj-09/SignAnnotate/README.md

-# Bad Offset Identifier Tool
+# SignAnnotate: A Suite of Tools for BSL Research

+This project is dedicated to building Python-based tools that automate manual processes for researchers working with the British Sign Language (BSL) Corpus.

+## Tool #1: The Offset Identifier (Complete & Delivered)

 A Python-based tool for identifying BSL video files with poor offset alignment in the British Sign Language Corpus.
-This tool processes EAF annotation files and corresponding video files to detect synchronization issues between multiple camera angles.
+This tool processes EAF annotation files and corresponding video files to detect synchronisation issues between multiple camera angles.

-## Overview

 The tool extracts frames from video files at the midpoint of "GOOD" sign annotations and displays them side-by-side for visual inspection.
 Users can quickly identify files where video timing does not match annotation timing, indicating offset alignment problems.